JonathanMSifleet/CritickerOverhaul/readme.md

 *******************

 To Do (incomplete list):
-- Finish converting GetReview functionality to AWS
+- Validation
+- Fix DynamoDB updating object if primary key already in use
 - Refactor
-- Validation
 - Add comments

 *******************